ardywibowo/ardywibowo.github.io/content/post/a-quirky-gamma-poisson-reparameterization/index.md

 </center>

+We can see that the Negative Binomial distribution and Gamma-Poisson distribution are related as $\alpha = r$ and $\frac{\beta}{1 + \beta} = p$.
 This is a way better reparameterization than the usual scale or rate parameterization.
-As we will see, it allows us to use Binary Cross Entropy, which has been heavily optimized in many libraries and very stable.
-So, lets parameterize it in terms of logits $z$:
+As we will see, it allows us to use Binary Cross Entropy to compute the log-likelihood, a function which has been heavily optimized in many libraries and is very stable.
+So, lets parameterize it in terms of logits $z$, and $\sigma(z)$ is the sigmoid of $z$:

 <center>